Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

 \subsection{Tritium analysis procedures}

 We perform Bayesian and frequentist analyses of the tritium data to measure the spectral endpoint $E_0$ and place a limit on the neutrino mass $m_\beta$.
-The analyses are not blind, but they are validated using MC studies as discussed in \autoref{sec:MCstudies}.
+The analyses are not blind, but they are validated using MC studies.